 In 1850, John Baldwin, listed under 'Gentry' in contemporary directories, was leasing a house on this site to Bridget Moran.
-Throughout the rest of the century, there was a rapid succession of occupiers: Mary Gilson, Anthony Griffith, Frances Coates, Henry Sythes, Michael Bradshaw (shopkeeper, 1870), and Bartholomew Delander (shopkeeper, 1881).
-That last family, in the words of Eddie Boylan, "called themselves Delander" even though their original name was Gillander.
-Whatever they were known as, they were, according to the Cancellation Books, succeeded here by Deborah Brennan and John Maher1.
+Throughout the rest of the century, there was a rapid succession of occupiers: Mary Gilson, Anthony Griffith, Frances Coates, Henry Sythes, Michael Bradshaw (shopkeeper, 1870), and Bartholomew Delander (shopkeeper, 1881) who was of Huguenot ancestry.
+(In one of his notebooks, Eddie Boylan wrongly claims that his name was Gillander.)
+Mr Delander was succeeded by Deborah Brennan and John Maher1.
 Eddie Boylan adds a Dora Brannock to that list, but I wonder whether he was confusing her with Deborah Brennan, or whether the Cancellation Books were doing the same thing in reverse?
 Or is each source half-right, and the actual occupier was Dora Brennan, an earthenware dealer listed in Slater's Directory of 1894?

 In 1901, Dorah Maher (née Brennan??) is listed as Head of Family2.
 She was evidently a busy woman with no less than ten boarders - seven farm labourers, two blacksmiths and a County Council clerk - from various corners of the country.
 On that night anyway, the only help she had was a ten-year-old messenger boy.